mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Thursday, 01 May 2025
+## On Friday, 02 May 2025

-- The average temperature today is 13.62˚C,
+- The average temperature today is 12.6˚C,
-- With highs of 13.62˚C and lows of 13.15˚C,
+- With highs of 13.25˚C and lows of 12.04˚C,
-- It may feel like 13.28˚C with broken clouds
+- It may feel like 12.21˚C with clear sky
-- The wind speed is 2.05m/s and visibility is 10000m
+- The wind speed is 2.39m/s and visibility is 10000m
-- The pressure is 1016hPa and humidity is 86%
+- The pressure is 1015hPa and humidity is 88%
 - The sun will rise at 04:36 and set at 19:33

 <!-- weather_marker ends -->